 The 2X is completely electric and quieter than the smallest helicopter by a factor of seven.
 It has six Y shaped struts emanating from its axle.
 The intersection of each Y has a vertical non-tilting propeller and 12 more are at the ends of the struts which is reinforced with a perimeter ring.
 These 18 propellers and 3-phase PM synchronous brushless DC electric motors are powered by nine batteries.
 The vehicle weighs 640 lbs (290 kg) and can carry a two passenger payload of 350 lb (160 kg).
 It has demonstrated an endurance of 27 minutes of flight, for a range of 17 miles (27 km).
 It has a cruise speed of 55 kt (100 k/hr).
 It is 10.5 ft (3.2 m) long, 7 feet (2.15 m) high and has a tip-to-tip distance of 30 ft (9.15 m).

-Autonomous flight is possible.
-The aircraft has a single joystick and is intuitive to fly.
+Autonomous flight is possible for the Volocopter 2X.
+The aircraft has a single joystick and was designed to be intuitive to fly.
 If the joystick is released automatic systems keep it in a stable position.
 Systems include fiber optic fly-by-wire.
 It also has an emergency ballistic parachute.
-The 2X is designed for urban mobility and Volocopter envisions units being reserved by using an app.
+The 2X is designed for urban mobility and Volocopter envisions units being reserved through the use of an app.

 In 2016 it was the first multicopter given crewed flight certification.
 Its first uncrewed flight was in September 2017 and its first crewed flight in January 2018 allowing Volocopter to claim this as the world’s first 2-seat electric VTOL aircraft.